 Note that a commit can contain multiple changes, possibly in multiple files.
 It is a good practice to include, in a single commit, file changes that relate to one another, and to give every commit a meaningful description.

-It is important to note that a commit generally is a fairly immutable piece of Git history.
+It is important to note that a commit, once it has been pushed to the remote repo, is a fairly immutable piece of Git history.
 For integrity reasons, Hackolade does not let users erase or cancel a commit from the Git history.
-It can only be undone via a revert operation.
+It can only be discarded undone via a revert operation.
 If more specific actions are required, only experts should rewrite history, and perform these actions outside of Hackolade.

 Pulling remote commits is the action of downloading from the remote repository the commits that have been pushed by other users.
 As long as you don't pull these commits, those changes are not available to you.